ChainAgnostic/CAIPs/CAIPs/caip-122.md

 Sign in With X describes how blockchain accounts should authenticate and authorize with off-chain services by signing a chain-agnostic message parameterized by scope, session details, and security mechanisms (e.g. a nonce).

 The goal of this specification is to define a chain-agnostic data model.
-When accompanied with chain-specific message forms and signing algorithms, along with chain-agnostic serialization format, this would allow for a self-custodied alternative to centralized identity providers, and improve interoperability across off-chain services for blockchain based authentication.
+When accompanied with chain-specific message forms and signing algorithms, along with chain-agnostic serialization format, this would allow for a self-custodied alternative to centralized identity providers, and improve interoperability across off-chain services for blockchain-based authentication.

 ## Motivation

-With [EIP-4361][eip-4361], we got introduced to Sign in With Ethereum - which standardized an Ethereum-focused workflow to authenticate Ethereum accounts on non-blockchain services.
+As specified in [EIP-4361][], Sign in With Ethereum defined an Ethereum-focused workflow to authenticate Ethereum accounts on non-blockchain services.
-This work is meant to generalize and abstract the Sign in With Ethereum specification, thereby making EIP-4361 a specific implementation of this specification, to work with all blockchains.
+This specification is meant to generalize and abstract the Sign in With Ethereum specification, thereby making EIP-4361 a specific implementation of a superset specification, which works with all blockchains.

-Additionally, with [CAIP-74][caip-74] we got a way to represent a chain-agnostic capability object (OCAP) by placing EIP-4361 message into CACAO container.
+Additionally, [CAIP-74][] specified a way to represent a chain-agnostic capability object (OCAP) by placing an EIP-4361 message into a CACAO container.

-With this specification, we hope to extend CAIP-74 to support blockchains other than Ethereum and allow for the creation of OCAPs in a chain-agnostic way.
+With this specification, we hope to extend [CAIP-74][] to support blockchains other than Ethereum and allow for the creation of Object Capabilities (OCAPs) in a chain-agnostic way.

 ## Specification

 ### Abstract Data Model

-We start with declaring an abstract data model, which contains all the requisite information, metadata, and security mechanisms to authenticate and authorize with a blockchain account securely.
+We start by declaring an abstract data model, which contains all the requisite information, metadata, and security mechanisms to authenticate and authorize with a blockchain account securely.
 We call this data model _SIWX_.

 The data model _MUST_ contain the following fields: